 - Water to seal the Ghujias

-- Oil for deep frying
+- refined oil or ghee for deep frying

-- Divide the dough into about 30 equal sized small balls.
+- Divide the dough into about 50 equal sized small balls.
 Roll each ball into about 4 to 3 inch diameter (like a poori).

 - Put about 1 tablespoons of the filling mixture in the center and fold it into a semi-circle along with the mold, press firmly.
 Make sure the edges are completely sealed otherwise they will open while frying and oil will get in and filling will come out.